Delhi/NCR:

 • Bloating

-• A knotted feeling in your abdomen
+• A knotted feeling in the abdomen

 • Nausea